 - Fresh ground pepper

 - Remove the outer leaves and extended stem from the head of cauliflower.
 Working from the center, slice across the entire head to create 4 steaks.
 Steaks can only be made with the florets attached to the core stem.
-(Florets that are not attached to the core can be cooked on the side or reserved for another meal.)
+(Florets that detach from the core can be cooked on the side or reserved for another meal.)

 - Heat a grill or grill pan to medium-high heat.
 Coat each side of the cauliflower steaks with olive oil, a sprinkle of kosher salt, and fresh ground pepper.
 Grill each side for 3 to 4 minutes until lightly charred.

-- For the fresh salsa: Shuck the corn cobs and cut off the corn.
-Cut the cherry tomatoes into quarters.
+- For the fresh salsa, shuck the corn cobs and cut off 2 cups corn kernels.
+Cut 1½ cups cherry tomatoes into quarters.
 Drain and rinse the black beans.
-Chop the cilantro.
-Juice the limes.
+Chop ¼ cup cilantro.
+Juice 2 limes.
 In a medium bowl, mix together corn, tomatoes, black beans, cilantro, lime juice, 1 tablespoon olive oil, and 2 tablespoons taco seasoning, one pinch kosher salt, and fresh ground pepper.
 Stir to combine; taste, and add additional seasonings if desired.

 - To serve, place each steak on a plate, and spoon over mounds of fresh salsa.